-14.2 RESTORATION AND PLANTING
+13.2 RESTORATION AND PLANTING

-The final stage of construction will consist of restoring the ROW to its original condition and character to the extent practicable, unless doing so would interfere with the safe or reliable operation and maintenance of the Project.
-Restoration activities may vary with the specific area to be restored but will consist predominantly of restoring topography to original gradients and reseeding excavated areas over the trench as identified herein (BMP Document, Section 11.2).
+The final stage of construction will consist of restoring the road and construction ROWs and Segment 1 and 2 Project Corridor to its original condition and character the extent practicable, unless doing so would interfere with the safe or reliable operation and maintenance of the Project.
+Restoration activities may vary with the specific area to be restored, but will consist predominantly of restoring topography to original grade and reseeding backfilled areas over the trench as identified below (2012 BMPs, Section 11.2).